devoteam-se/devolunch/terraform/README.md

 ## Website

 When you first deploy the website a hello world example is deployed on Cloud Run.
-The actual deploy only happens when someone pushes changes to the repository.
-I'm working on fixing this.
+To deploy the actual version, make a release.

 Verify that the scraper is up and running, and that the Cloud Schedule to trigger a scrape as been run.
 Next, go to `/terraform/website` and check that the variables are correct in `variables.tf`.